Fez, Marrakech, Meknes, Rabat, four imperial capital cities for one Kingdom!

 Fez Al Quaraouiyine University

-The Marrakchi, upset but ironic, sent him back to the ring ropes while retorting that his contempt and pretension were only matched by his jealousy towards history and the sunny and irresistible charm of the people of Marrakech!
+The Marrakchi, being upset but ironic, blew him off while retorting that his contempt and vanity were only matched by his jealousy towards history and the irresistible charm of the people of Marrakech!

 Marrakech Jemaa El Fna Square

-Dismayed, Mr. de Fès sketched a smile and the duel ended in a brotherly hug!
+Dismayed, Mister from Fez smiled and the duel ended in a brotherly hug !

-Two cultured people were touching on a historical point that I didn’t imagine being so sensitive nowadays.
+Two educated persons had disputed a historical point that I didn’t imagine being so sensitive nowadays.

 Of course, there was a part of chauvinism, but also the question of a legendary rivalry between these two iconic cities of the Kingdom.

-But the starting point of the argument had indeed been this capital question!
+But the starting point of the argument had indeed been this question about capital cities !

 The debate was therefore not closed.

-Let’s just try to put some order in the thread of a story with twists and turns!
+Let’s just try to work out the clues of a story with twists and turns !

-These are the different successive dynasties that founded their capitals and shaped them in order to establish their prestige and power.
-It is in the eternal stone that the traces of their reign are engraved.
+These are the different successive dynasties that founded their capitals to establish their prestige and power.
+The traces of their reigns are engraved in the stone.

 Ahmed al-Mansur-ed Dahbi